-The Importance of Updating Employee HandbooksAdded by Hawley Troxell in Articles & Publications, Employment Law on August 20, 2013
+The Importance of Updating Employee HandbooksAdded by Hawley Troxell in Articles & Blogs, Employment Law on August 20, 2013

 Here is a reminder to human resource departments to keep employee handbooks up-to-date to avoid having small matters evolve into a much larger and costlier issues.